 Q :: May I copy your pictures and content in my publication?

 Kindly ask for permission before using any of my pictures or content.
-Thank you!
+You can contact my team at [email protected] Thank you!

 Q :: What kind of camera do you use?